Indoor soccer: International competitions

 Indoor soccer is played throughout the world.
 Currently, the international federation dedicated to promoting the sport is the World Minifootball Federation (WMF) based in Switzerland.
 The WMF replaced the International Fast Football Federation (FIFRA), which had been based in Mexico and later, the United States.
 There are also regional federations who govern the sport including: African Minifootball Federation (AMF), Asian Minifootball Confederation (AMC), Confederación Panamericana de Minifútbol (CPM), European Minifootball Federation (EMF), Oceania Minifootball Federation (OMF).

-Before Futsal was overseen by FIFA, the Federation Internationale de Football Association, the first Futsal World Champion was held in São Paulo, Brazil.
+Before Futsal was overseen by FIFA, the first Futsal World Champion was held in São Paulo, Brazil.
 This competition took place in 1982 and was conducted by the FIFUSA (before FIFA).
-Brazil came in first the first Futsal World Tournament (1982) and the second Futsal World Tournament (1985).
+Brazil came in first in the first Futsal World Tournament (1982) and the second Futsal World Tournament (1985).
 FIFA overtook this championship in 1989 and renamed the competition the FIFA Futsal World Championship.

 During its existence, FIFRA organized several indoor soccer tournaments for national teams, including the Indoor Soccer World Championship.
 The only edition of this tournament took place in Mexico in 1997.
 No other world championship was played until 2015, when the first WMF World Cup was held in the United States.
 As of 2019 three WMF World Cups have been organized, with Mexico being the current world champion.
 A World Cup for Under-21 players was held in Prague in 2018, with the Czech team taking the title.
 A World Cup for women is planned for 2021 in Kyiv, Ukraine.

 Star Sixes, an indoor six-a-side football tournament for national teams from around the world, was held in the O2 Arena in London in 2017.
 Held outside the auspices of the WMF, this tournament featured players which formerly played in the association football national teams of their home countries.
 A total of twelve teams participated, with France winning the title.
 It is intended to make Star Sixes a recurring event; a second edition took place in 2019, with England winning the title.

 United States and Canada

-Indoor soccer is a common sport in the United States and especially Canada, with both amateur and professional leagues, due to the short season for outdoor soccer in Canada and the Northern United States, and the ubiquity of arenas built for ice hockey and basketball which can easily be converted to indoor soccer (similar reasons as to why indoor lacrosse is more popular in Canada, field lacrosse in the United States).
+Indoor soccer is a common sport in the United States and Canada, with both amateur and professional leagues.
+It is popular due to the short season for outdoor soccer in Canada and the Northern United States, and the ubiquity of arenas built for ice hockey and basketball which can easily be converted to indoor soccer.
 Indoor soccer is especially popular in Northern Canada due to the often unplayable outdoor conditions and its appearance in the Arctic Winter Games.

 The United States Indoor Soccer Association was founded in 1998.
 USIndoor soccer oversees all indoor soccer sports as well as "arena soccer" and "Futsal" in the United States.

 Major Arena Soccer League is the top indoor soccer league in North America.